Veomett/project-assignment-3-iroadtrip-ljurca/README.md

 num(): This method returns the state number found in stateNums, using binary search.
 It returns the state number as an int.

-# Creating the Adjacency List: gNode Class
+# Creating the Adjacency List
+# gNode Class
 A gNode is a single node, or a "Graph Node".
 Each node has a vertx (vrtx) which is the index the country is in borders.txt.
 The weight (wght) is the distance in km.
 It then has a pointer to the next node.

 # AdjList Class / Method